-Income tax expense for the three and nine months ended September 30, 2021 and 2020 reflects the provision for income taxes at our wholly owned UK subsidiary.
+Income tax expense for the three months ended March 31, 2022 and 2021 reflects the provision for income taxes at our wholly owned UK subsidiary.

-Since our inception in 2014, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred in each year or our earned research and development tax credits, due to our uncertainty of realizing a benefit from those items.
+Since our inception in 2014, we recorded no U.S. federal or state income tax benefits for the net losses we incurred or for our earned research and development tax credits, due to our uncertainty of realizing a benefit from those items.